Singapore's Weather In December - Soak In The Christmasy Vibes!

 3. Esplanade This theatre by the Bay is a centre for all performing arts.
 Esplanade hosts concerts and other events which bring together some of the most popular and top local and international artists.
 With performances stretched for hours, the theatre lights don’t go off on New Year’s eve without a blast for a countdown party!

-4. Sentosa Island - Siliso Beach Sentosa is one of the places in Singapore that exciting and happening throughout the year.
+4. Sentosa Island - Siloso Beach Sentosa is one of the places in Singapore that exciting and happening throughout the year.
 Located across the Siliso Beach Walk, the Siliso Beach comes all the more to life after dark.
-The Siliso Beach Party is the perfect ritual on this hip island almost every new year’s eve.
-Head out to the Siliso Beach Party for a memorable countdown to the new year!
+The Siloso Beach Party is the perfect ritual on this hip island almost every new year’s eve.
+Head out to the Siloso Beach Party for a memorable countdown to the new year!

 5. Car-free Countdown - Civic District A countdown party at a monumental site is something unthinkable.
 Singapore bends the rules for us!
-The Car-free countdown party at Civic District is yet another most awaited New Year’s Eve celebration!
-The Civil District extends usual working hours for almost all historical attractions within the District on New year’s eve.
-Some of which are such as the National Gallery, Asian Civilisations Museum, and the Fullerton Hotel.
+The Car-free countdown party at Civic District is yet another most awaited New Year’s Eve celebration in Singapore.
+The Civil District extends usual working hours for almost all historical attractions within the district on New year’s eve, some of which are the National Gallery, Asian Civilisations Museum, and the Fullerton Hotel.
 These monuments not only postpone sleep-time but also host a variety of engaging and exciting events and activities, such as a 3D show at Fullerton Hotel, gym sessions at the National Gallery, flea markets, stalls, fireworks and the list is endless!